Island Trail

 What can you expect

-At the end of each stage, you’ll arrive in picturesque coastal towns, where comfortable guest houses and apartments await.
+At the end of each stage, you’ll arrive in picturesque coastal towns, where comfortable B&Bs and hotels await.
 These towns are full of life, offering plenty of options for shopping, dining, and soaking up the local atmosphere, making each stop as enjoyable as the journey itself.

 Exploring the Krk Island Trail is one of the best ways to discover Croatia, as the country is renowned for its stunning islands.
 Traveling on foot across Krk allows you to truly connect with this unique island landscape, offering an authentic experience far beyond the typical tourist routes.